 Who pays for a GAL?

 Usually, the Court orders each parent to contribute to the costs of a Guardian ad Litem.
 This is most often done on a 50/50 basis.
 In some cases, the Court may order one parent to pay more or all of the cost.
 This usually happens where there is a significant disparity in the income of the parties or if the GAL is being appointed at the request of one parent or as a result of the actions of one party (for instance in cases where there is evidence that one parent is abusing the child or using drugs).
 In some cases, the parties may qualify for a GAL at no cost to them, based on their income.

 If you are seeking to establish a custody plan for your child, contact the St. Charles child custody lawyers at Flesner Wentzel to discuss whether you need a GAL to represent your children’s best interest.
 Or we can help to modify an existing plan because the current plan no longer works for your situation and there are allegations of abuse and neglect.
 Call us at 636-442-4529.
-Consultations are free, and we offer flexible payment plans.
+We offer flexible payment plans.
 Se habla Español.